In The Shadows - Book cover

 “It will all be okay, Cleo, I promise.”
 Grey hugged me tightly before twisting me around and slinging me onto his shoulders, clasping the front of my legs so I wouldn’t slip off.

-He brought me straight to my room and tossed me on the bed, causing me to giggle as I hit the soft mattress with an “oomph.”
+He carried me back to my house and barged straight to my room to toss me on the bed.
+I giggled when I hit the soft mattress with an “oomph.”

 “I will always trade my life for yours, Cleo.
 Human or not, you will always be a wolf to me.”

-I turned to face the mirror.
 I sat cross-legged and stared myself down.

-I tried to growl, to see if I had a wolf that would respond, but the pitiful noises that escaped my mouth were nothing more than a human would make if they attempted to mimic a wolf.
+I tried to growl, to see if I had a wolf that would respond, but the pitiful noises that escaped my mouth were nothing more than a human would make if they tried to mimic a wolf.

 I tried again, and still nothing.